git --version git --version --build-options uname -a

 excerpt of my

-## Created: 2021-02-28 ## use `gvim filename` to edit filename with GUI Vim alias gvim="/C/Windows/gvim.bat" ## use `cdi` to cd to the Infinite Ink project root ## note I set INFINITEINKROOT environment variable via Control Panel alias cdi="cd `cygpath $INFINITEINKROOT`" ## make Backspace key and other things work in VS Code's Terminal emulator export TERM=xterm
+## Created: 2022-11-20 ## Use `gvim filename` to edit filename with GUI Vim alias gvim="/C/Windows/gvim.bat" ## Use `cdi` to cd to the Infinite Ink project root ## Note I set INFINITEINKROOT environment variable via Control Panel alias cdi="cd `cygpath $INFINITEINKROOT`" ## Do not let me overwrite a file with > redirection set -o noclobber ## Make Backspace and other things work in VS Code's & IntelliJ's terminals export TERM=cygwin # export TERM=xterm # export TERM=xterm-256color ## NOTE: All 3 of the above TERM settings work for me

 Save your edits and close the editor.

-At the Git Bash prompt, use the folowing
+At the Git Bash prompt, use the following

 file command to check the file type.